carlospsvieira/boss-payback/README.md

 ## Overview

-Boss Payback is a web application built with [Fiber](https://github.com/gofiber/fiber), designed for managing users, roles, expenses, and workflows.
-The system utilizes JWT for authentication and connects to a PostgreSQL database.
+Boss Payback is an employee reimbursement system built with [Fiber](https://github.com/gofiber/fiber), designed for managing users, roles, expenses, and workflows.

 ## Prerequisites